davidiles/Interim_Goals_Framework/README.md

 Population projections require several key inputs:

-1. An estimate of historical population trend, which describes the average rate of population change populations have experienced over the ‘long-term’
+1.  **Historical trend**: An estimate of historical population trend, which describes the average rate of population change populations have experienced over the ‘long-term’.
+This is calculated directly from the population indices that are generated from Bayesian analysis of the dataset.

+-   test

+1.  **Year in which goals are set**: This is the date at which the projection ‘begins’.
+After this date, progress towards recovery will be evaluated.
+In these

-2.
+2.  **Target population trend**:

+3.

+target_trend = 3,

+                                # Years until target growth rate is reached
+                                years_to_target_trend = 25,

+                                # Final year of projection
+                                end_of_projection = 2100,

+                                # Years for calculating baseline index (average across these years)
+                                baseline_years = seq(1980,1984),

 \[text goes here\]